corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Replace old automation with an enhanced version of the new trade colony plan
     * Add automation specifically for Commercial Shattered Ring Worlds
     * Trade colony designations now indicate that they improve the relevant trade district type
+* 3.1.0 Balance update - reduce the overwhelming **Trade Power™** generated for minimal effort and also simplify triggered job swaps
+    * Update support for Planetary Diversity and Gigastructural Engineering
+    * Reduce the amount of free MegaCorp job swaps; post-unity-rework they are much more powerful than in the past
+    * City districts grant 1 Merchant job per 4 districts for regular and MegaCorp empires, instead of substituting Executives for MegaCorps
+    * Simplify the Merchant/Executive/Manager jobs swaps for commercial districts - things got a little out of hand

 ## Source Code